-There are three categories of examples.
-The "Empty Project" is configured to make TI-RTOS available but does not contain any specific code that uses TI-RTOS.
-The Demo examples demonstrate the use of several peripherals working together.
+There are three example categories.
+The Empty and Empty (Minimal) projects are configured to make TI-RTOS available but do not contain specific code that uses TI-RTOS.
+The Demo examples use several peripherals working together.
 The remaining examples show how to use a specific peripheral.